bjeker/wall-e-impact/README.md

 `If-model-template` is an environmental impact calculator template which exposes an API for [IEF](https://github.com/Green-Software-Foundation/ief) to retrieve energy and embodied carbon estimates.

-## Implementation

-Here can be implementation details of the model.
-For example which API is used, transformations and etc.

 ## Usage

 This is an example yaml to use for the plugin